Redmi Note 7 Aimed to Sell 1 Million Units in January, Says Xiaomi

 Coming back to the Redmi Note 7, the smartphone was unveiled last week and carries a starting price-tag of CNY 999 (roughly Rs.
 10,200).
 The phone features a 6.3-inch full-HD+ (1080x2340 pixels) display and is powered by Qualcomm Snapdragon 660 SoC.
 Redmi Note 7 also packs up to 6GB of RAM and 32GB or 64GB of inbuilt storage.

-Redmi held the first flash sale for the phone earlier today in China and it lasted just 8 minutes and 36 seconds.
+As we mentioned earlier, Redmi held the first flash sale for the phone on Tuesday in China and it lasted just 8 minutes and 36 seconds.
 It is unclear how many units of the phone were put on sale.